-Brain tumor symptoms vary, depending on the tumor size, type and location.
-Symptoms may occur when a tumor damages a certain area of the brain or presses on a nerve.
-In addition, symptoms may be caused by tumor-related brain swelling or fluid buildup within the skull.
+Brain tumor symptoms vary depending on the tumor size, type and location.
+Symptoms may occur when a tumor damages a certain area of the brain or causes swelling.
 The most common brain tumor symptoms include the following:

 - Nausea or vomiting

 - Changes in mood, personality or the ability to concentrate

 - Numbness or tingling in the arms or legs

 These symptoms are not always indicative of a brain tumor and may be caused by other conditions.
 If you experience any of these symptoms, you should be evaluated by your physician.

 Members of Lahey’s Brain Tumor Clinic team, including a neurosurgeon, neuro-oncologist, neuropathologist and neuroradiologist, work collaboratively when evaluating a patient with a potential brain tumor diagnosis.
 One or more of the following examinations and tests may be performed: